 Waynesville Senior High School

-- The teacher population of 97 teachers has grown by 7% over five school years.
+The teacher population of 97 teachers has stayed relatively flat over five school years.

 |Grades Offered||Grades 9-12|